OfficeDev/Microsoft-Teams-Samples/samples/tab-meeting-context/nodejs/README.md

 # Tab context in channel

-This sample shows the contents of meeeting tab context object.
+This sample shows the contents of meeeting tab context object in a meeting tab.

 ![meeting tab context](Images/meetingTabContext.png)